openwallet-foundation/project-proposals/projects/aca-py.md

 ## External Dependencies

 The ACA-Py dependency list is maintained in the [source repository](https://github.com/hyperledger/aries-cloudagent-python/blob/main/pyproject.toml).
 A NOTICES file is also in the repository, but needs to be updated.
+All of the dependencies are open source, and we believe most use the Apache 2 license, but some legwork may be required to verify that.

 ## Release Methodology